 At Moz, we have six core values, represented by the acronym TAGFEE—Transparency, Authenticity, Generosity, Fun, Empathy, and the Exception.
 These are the beliefs we prioritize above the success or growth of the business.
 TAGFEE acts as a litmus test for whether we should or shouldn’t take an action, hire or let someone go from the team, or create a process or policy.
 We use it in everyday discussion about the content we put on our website, the ways we engage with our community, the products we build, and the internal actions we take.

-It’s up to us creators, developers, marketers, designers, and entrepreneurs.
+It’s up to us bloggers, creators, developers, marketers, designers, and entrepreneurs.

-We can bring the user-friendly web back and we can reintroduce some of these great principles and values.
+We can bring the user-friendly and ethical web back and we can reintroduce some of these great principles and values.
 All the growth hacks and tricks are inferior to creating real value to people.

 - Respect the audience you are trying to target